Lynkels2/100-days-of-code/log.md

 ### Day 90: September 26th 2017

-**Today's Progress**: I completed the Advanced jquery project section 17 now working on the Todolist project i must confess i love jquery.
+**Today's Progress**:  Continued the todo list project did this and checked out WordPress to help make a website for a friend.

 ### Day 91: September 27th 2017